On the verge of your breakthrough, beware… (Part 2)

 Why God allows “the wilderness” and the importance of responding correctly while in it

 God didn’t intend for the Israelites to spend 40 years wandering in the Wilderness.
 In fact, God thought them ready to possess the promised land within 2 years of leaving Egypt.
 But right at the border of receiving the promise, the people succumbed to fear, rebelling against God, disobeying Him and lacking faith to step forward.
 Oh what a shame - right at the border!
-In God’s eyes, this was an exceedingly great sin and not only were the people who doubted destroyed, but the people were made to wander in the desert for another 38 years. 😞
+In God’s eyes, this was an exceedingly great sin and not only were the people who doubted destroyed, but the people were made to wander in the desert for another 38 years. 😞 In this note, I explore why it's important to understand the reason for our life's wilderness seasons and the importance of responding correctly while in them, so that we don't unduly extend the time that God may have allotted for that season.

-Echoes from the wilderness: The cloud and pillar of fire. ☁️🔥
+Echoes from the wilderness: The cloud and pillar of fire

 Why did the cloud and pillar of fire keep moving all over the place during the Israelites’ journey in the wilderness?
 Studying it, I found that in our wilderness seasons, God tells us when to move and when to stop.
 Whether it was two days, a month or a year that the cloud/fire remained static, the Israelites also remained in place and did not journey.
 Each movement or stopping was done at the command of the Lord.
 (Num 9:23).
 Better said, the wilderness period is intentional of God and His children must root themselves in Him so they know the reason for the season and what to do therein.

 Does God overlook small sins?
-Why did God intend to kill Moses before he’d even begun his rescue mission of the Israelites? 🤔
+Why did God intend to kill Moses before he’d even begun his rescue mission of the Israelites?

 Acts 17:30-31; Exodus 4:24-26; Genesis 17:9-14 Once upon a long time ago, God winked at the ignorance of men; but now, He calls all to repent because judgement is at hand and His word is with us (Acts 17:30-31).
 There is no more room for excuse.
 Moses experience with God shows how serious God is … Continue reading Does God overlook small sins?
-Why did God intend to kill Moses before he’d even begun his rescue mission of the Israelites? 🤔
+Why did God intend to kill Moses before he’d even begun his rescue mission of the Israelites?